Robust multipartite entanglement in dirty topological wires: Commensurate quasiperiodic modulation (Harper potential)

-\subsection{Finite-$\alpha$ regime}
+\subsection{Finite-$\alpha$ regime: $\alpha>1$}

-Figure~\ref{Fig2} investigates how the butterfly-like phase diagram of Fig.~\ref{Fig1} changes when decreasing $\alpha$.
-Figure~\ref{Fig2}(a) shows the scaling exponent $\beta$, as a function of $\mu/J$ and $\omega$, in the SR case $\alpha=2$.
-Here we focus on the set of parameters $\Delta/J=0.25$ and $V/J=0.5$, which, in the the limit $\alpha \to \infty$, correspond to the phase diagram reported in Fig.~\ref{Fig1}(b).
-We find that the results obtained for $\alpha \to \infty$ hold qualitatively up $\alpha = 1$.
-The butterfly structure is essentially maintained for $\mu/J\geq 0$, while it is slightly distorted for negative values $\mu/J$.
-For $\alpha>1$, the QFI is still maximized by the operator $\sum_{l=1}^L \hat{\sigma}_x^{(l)}/2$ and we identify a xSR phase when $\beta=2$ [yellow region in Fig.~\ref{Fig2}(a)].
+Figure~\ref{Fig2} investigates how the butterfly-like phase diagram of Fig.~\ref{Fig1} changes for finite $\alpha$.
+Figure~\ref{Fig2}(a) shows the scaling exponent $\beta_x$ as a function of $\mu/J$ and $\omega$ in the SR case $\alpha=2$.
+Here, we focus on the parameter set $\Delta/J=0.25$ and $V/J=0.5$, which, in the limit $\alpha \to \infty$, corresponds to the phase diagram reported in Fig.~\ref{Fig1}(b).
+We find that the results obtained for $\alpha \to \infty$ remain qualitatively valid down to $\alpha=1$.
+The butterfly structure is essentially preserved for $\mu/J \geq 0$, while it is slightly distorted for negative values of $\mu/J$.
+For $\alpha>1$, the QFI is still maximized by considering the operator $\hat{J}_x$, and we identify an xSR phase when $\beta_x=2$ [yellow region in Fig.~\ref{Fig2}(a)].